gflorez97/dataProcesses2019/Final Project/final-project.md

 ```

 As it can be appreciated, the Adjusted R<sup>2</sup> value is low (we estimate a decent value would be around **0.7**).
-The R<sup>2</sup> indicates the percentage of the variance in the dependent variable that the independent variables explain.
+The R<sup>2</sup> indicates the percentage of the variance in the dependent variable explained by the independent variables.
 This way it is clear that this model does not explain well the variable `isAllNBA`.
 Therefore, we cannot make a correct analysis of the coefficients to see which variables are more important.